 Consider the fact that the largest lawsuit settlement in California in 2017 involves surgical gowns designed to protect against hazardous pathogens in the hospital.
 While not specifically on point when it comes to biohazard cleanup, this case illustrates the importance of appropriate outer gear.
 In this case, a $454 million jury verdict came down because the manufacturer of these gowns misled consumers on their suitability for situations involving biohazardous material.

 The reality is that a biohazard cleanup may require more than one session to complete.
-As a result, PPE must be removed and either properly disposed or sanitized after such a session.
+As a result, PPE must be removed and properly disposed of after such a session.
 Fresh gear must be utilized for each session.
-Putting on previously used gear that has not been sanitized in dangerous and not proper procedure.

 Ideally, much of the PPE used on a biohazard cleanup, including masks, gloves, and aprons or similar clothing covering, are disposed of properly at the conclusion of a cleaning session.
 They go into an appropriately marked biohazard bag or box and then disposed of, oftentimes through incineration.
 California law requires a specially licensed professional to transport and dispose of biohazardous waste.